gravitational/teleport/rfd/0035-aws-node-join.md

 1. Check that the request URL is a valid AWS API endpoint.
 2. Send each request to the AWS API.
   - AWS will check the signature and return an error if it is invalid, in which case the node will be rejected.
-3. Extract the Account from the `sts:GetCallerIdentity` response, if the request was provided.
+3. Extract the Account from the `sts:GetCallerIdentity` response
-4. Extract the Organization from the `organizations:DescribeOrganization` response, if the request was provided.
+4. Extract the Organization from the `organizations:DescribeOrganization` response
 5. Check the Organization and Account against the configured deny rules.
 Reject the node if any match.
 6. Check the Organization and Account against the configured allow rules.
 Reject the node if none match.
 7. Possibly extra checks to prevent replay attacks, see the following section.